drujensen/fib/README.md

 | Swift     |  9.765  | `swiftc -O -g fib.swift`          | `time ./fib` |
 | Go        | 10.607  | `go build fib.go`                 | `time ./fib` |

 NOTE: The GNU implementation is using a `constexpr` which optimizes the recursive call to a constant.
 It breaks the benchmark since it doesn't perform the same tasks the other languages.
 It demonstrates that all benchmarks will have some caviat.
-Requested by [eidheim](https://gitlab.com/eidheim).
+Without the `constexpr`, GNU C++ is on par with the clang version at 6.159s.
+This was provided by [eidheim](https://gitlab.com/eidheim).

 ## VM compiled bytecode, statically typed